How to Invest $25,000 Wisely

 This is based on historical market growth.
 When it comes to investment advice, there's a very good reason you often hear “past performance, does not equal future results”.
 It's because past performance absolutely does not equal future results.
 That being said, if you're disciplined, your risk is minimized through a highly diversified portfolio, and fees kept low, you might be very happy with what your $25,000 grows into in the long term.

 Although we're biased, we reckon the absolute best way to invest $25,000 is with Wealthsimple.
 We offer state of the art technology, low fees and the kind of personalized, friendly service you might have not thought imaginable from an automated investing service.
-And for a limited time get $10,000 managed free for a year when you sign up for a new Wealthsimple account.
+Get started or learn more about our portfolios.